MuhtasimTanmoy/notebook/Security/EncryptedMessaging.md

 ---

 # Sessions

 Signal Protocol is session-oriented.
 Clients establish a "session," which is then used for all subsequent encrypt/decrypt operations.
 There is no need to ever tear down a session once one has been established.

 Sessions are established in one of three ways:

-- PreKeyBundles.
-A client that wishes to send a message to a recipient can establish a session by retrieving a PreKeyBundle for that recipient from the server.
+- PreKeyBundles: A client that wishes to send a message to a recipient can establish a session by retrieving a PreKeyBundle for that recipient from the server.
-- PreKeySignalMessages.
-A client can receive a PreKeySignalMessage from a recipient and use it to establish a session.
+- PreKeySignalMessages: A client can receive a PreKeySignalMessage from a recipient and use it to establish a session.
-- KeyExchangeMessages.
-Two clients can exchange KeyExchange messages to establish a session.
+- KeyExchangeMessages: Two clients can exchange KeyExchange messages to establish a session.

 ---